As past students will tell you, Amgen Scholars is all about opening doors.

 “I really want to be a great mentor, for especially young black girls.
 Growing up not really seeing people that look like me or that talk like me in that space was a little discouraging.
 But in 30 years, a young black girl who looks like me can say … ‘I can do that, too.’
 I think that's something that really motivates me in science, and also in my other endeavours.”

 Are you an undergraduate resident in Canada with an interest in accelerating your STEM education?
+Applications for Summer 2022 are now being accepted.
+The deadlinee to apply is February 1, 2022.
 Visit this page for more information about Amgen Scholars, including information on how to apply.